Joining Trump’s new social network? Here’s how to protect your privacy.

 You should also be cautious about what you share willingly on a social site, like personal details in a post.
 These can be scraped by other users or exposed in other ways.
 If you plan on committing crimes, you should avoid posting evidence online, as many participants and users of the social network Parler discovered after the Jan.
 6, 2021, storming of the U.S. Capitol.

-Use a website over the app when possible
+se a website over the app when possible

 Right now, Truth Social is only available as an app, and even barely at that.
 But when possible, you should access services through their websites instead of stand-alone apps when you are worried about privacy.
 It limits what they can access a bit, though they’re still able to collect plenty of information about you.